Erakeswara Temple, Pillalamarri

 The Erakeswara Temple (ఎఱకేశ్వర దేవాలయం) is a Hindu Saivite temple located in the western side of Pillalamarri, in the Suryapet district, of Telangana, India.
 The temple was built on the banks of the Musi river in c.
 1208 CE.
 It was commissioned by Erakasani, the wife of Bēti Reddi of the Recherla family, who were feudatories of Kakatiyas.
 The Erakeswara Temple is one among the four prominent and intricately carved stone and granite temples located in Pillalamarri—the other three are about 250 metres east of the Erakeswara temple.
 These include the double temples next to each other: Nameswara Temple and Trikuteswara Temple (both Shaivite temples); and the third being the Chennakesava Temple (Vishnu) in ruins that is a few hundred feet southwest of the double temples.
 They are all from 12th to early 13th century period.

 Location

 Pillalamarri is 8 kilometres northwest of Suryapet, off National Highway 65.
 Suryapet is 153 kilometres away from Hyderabad on the National Highway 65.

 History

+Pillalamarri of Suryapeta once functioned as the central seat of power for the Recherla Reddy rulers.
+While most people recognise Recherla Rudra for his role in building famous Ramappa Temple, the magnificent group of temples in Pillalamarri were actually established by his paternal half-uncles and their wives.

-The temple was built in the early 13th century (c.
+The Erakeshwara temple was built in the early 13th century (c.
 1203–1208 CE) by the Recherla chiefs, who served as feudatories of Kakatiyas.
 One inscription notes that Erakasani, the wife of Bēti Reddi of the Recherla family, commissioned the construction of the temple in 1208 CE in Pillalamarri.
 The deity Erakeswara is named after her, meaning "lord of Eraka."
 The temple was vandalised during the raids of Alauddin Khilji into the Deccan region in the early 14th century.
 An inscription dated to 1357 CE records the re-establishment of Lord Erakeswara by a local feudatory chief serving Kapaya Nayaka of Musunuri Nayaka dynasty.

+The genealogy chart of the Recherla Reddy family published by Parabrahma Shastry mentions that Beti Reddy and Erakasani had two sons by the name Malla Reddy and Loki Reddy.
+However, Utukuru and Yedlapalli inscriptions of Nalgonda mention Loki Reddy being son of Beti Reddy's other wife Bollasanamma.